-- a) Ongoing persistence with a complaint after being advised that there are insufficient or no grounds for the complaint or that the OPFCC is not the appropriate authority to deal with it. - b) Refusing to co-operate with the complaints process or correspondence procedure without good reason whilst still wanting the complaint to be resolved or correspondence to be answered.
-Such behaviour might include failing or refusing to specify the grounds of a complaint despite offers of assistance; changing the basis of the complaint as inquiries are made; denying statements made at an earlier stage of the investigation, and / or introducing trivial or irrelevant new information during the process and expecting this to be taken into account and commented on. - c) Refusing to accept the outcome of the complaint procedure after its conclusion, repeatedly making the same or similar complaints without following the correct statutory appeal process. - d) Adopting false identities and / or forging identity documents in order to submit multiple requests and / or complaints. - e) Raising large numbers of detailed but unimportant questions and insisting that they are each responded to in full. - f) Actions that are obsessive, persistent, prolific, repetitious and / or otherwise unreasonable. - g) Harassing or verbally abusing or otherwise seeking to intimidate staff dealing with their complaint or correspondence, by using foul or inappropriate language, by the use of threatening, offensive or discriminatory language and / or making groundless complaints, inflammatory remarks and / or unsubstantiated allegations about those staff (the Chief Executive makes the final decision on whether a complaint is groundless).
+- a) Ongoing persistence with a complaint after being advised that there are insufficient or no grounds for the complaint or that the PFCC is not the appropriate authority to deal with it. - b) Refusing to co-operate with the complaints process or correspondence procedure without good reason whilst still wanting the complaint to be resolved or correspondence to be answered.
+Such behaviour might include failing or refusing to specify the grounds of a complaint despite offers of assistance; changing the basis of the complaint as inquiries are made; denying statements made at an earlier stage of the investigation, and / or introducing trivial or irrelevant new information during the process and expecting this to be taken into account and commented on. - c) Refusing to accept the outcome of the complaint procedure after its conclusion, repeatedly making the same or similar complaints without following the correct statutory appeal process. - d) Adopting false identities and / or forging identity documents in order to submit multiple requests and / or complaints. - e) Raising large numbers of detailed but unimportant questions and insisting that they are each responded to in full. - f) Actions that are obsessive, persistent, prolific, repetitious and / or otherwise unreasonable.

-- h) Making an unreasonable number of contacts with the OPFCC, by any means, in relation to a specific complaint or correspondence including through insistence on immediate responses to numerous and / or frequent letters, faxes, telephone calls or emails, possible sent to a multitude of staff. - i) Sending such a high volume of information to OPFCC staff that it places an unreasonable burden on them and impedes their ability to carry out their duties effectively. - j) Persistent and inappropriate use of statutory processes or procedures, or unreasonably pursuing multiple lines of enquiry regarding the same issue.
+- g) Harassing, verbally abusing or otherwise seeking to intimidate staff dealing with their complaint or correspondence, by using foul or inappropriate language, by the use of threatening, offensive or discriminatory language and / or making groundless complaints, inflammatory remarks and / or unsubstantiated allegations about those staff (the Chief Executive makes the final decision on whether a complaint is groundless). - h) Making an unreasonable number of contacts with the PFCC's Office, by any means, in relation to a specific complaint or correspondence including through insistence on immediate responses to numerous and / or frequent letters, faxes, telephone calls or emails, possibly sent to a multitude of staff. - i) Contacting different people in the same organisation about the same issue to try to secure a different outcome - j) Sending such a high volume of information to the PFCC's staff that it places an unreasonable burden on them and impedes their ability to carry out their duties effectively. - k) Persistent and inappropriate use of statutory processes or procedures, or unreasonably pursuing multiple lines of enquiry regarding the same issue.
 For example, making a complaint to the PFCC, when the same complaint has been made against Essex Police but not been upheld.
-In this case, the proper escalation route is the IOPC. - k) Ongoing behaviour which suggests a campaign against the OPFCC, its staff or an individual member of staff prompted by the individual's personal views on a particular issue and / or prompted by personal animosity.
+In this case, the proper escalation route is the IOPC. - Ongoing behaviour which suggests a campaign against the PFCC, their staff or an individual member of staff prompted by the individual's personal views on a particular issue and / or prompted by personal animosity.